aryaman-patel/DETR-PS/README.md

 TODO:

-[] Extend this model for instance matching over sequences of images, i.e. Video Panoptic segmentation
+- [ ] Extend this model for instance matching over sequences of images, i.e. Video Panoptic segmentation, perhaps using something from ViP DeepLab?